dxrcy/cttab/README.md

 - Example of online link: `https://darccyy.github.com/garfield/comic/{YYYY}-{MM}-{DD}.png`
 - Example of local link: `file:///home/gangstaperson/Pictures/garfield/{YYYY}-{MM}-{DD}.png`

+Type `garf.showRecent()` in the terminal to show dates of recent comics!

 # Setup

 If you run into any problems, [Submit an Issue](#issues) for this repo and I will try to help.